 Spotting and nurturing disruptive technologies:

 Spotting the growth potential of underlying technologies to support innovation to cause disruption has been a major challenge.
 For example, AI-based autonomous vehicle technology was perceived to be an attractive candidate to cause disruption in the car ownership model.
-But upon spending above $80 billion in R&D, innovators are finding that technology has reached saturation before succeeding in delivering autonomous vehicles.
-By the way, often a technology takes even decades to grow to disruptive power innovation.
+However, upon spending above $80 billion in R&D, innovators are finding that technology has reached saturation before succeeding in delivering autonomous vehicles.
+By the way, often, a technology takes decades to grow into disruptive power innovation.
 For example, LED took more than 100 years to cause disruption to the lighting industry.
 Due to such uncertainty and often the need for a long journey, the startup mortality rate appears to be high.

 Profit-making competition is key:

 For offering better quality living standards, the free market economy is powered by creative destruction.
-And the creative destruction is fueled through disruptive technologies.
+And the creative destruction is fueled by disruptive technologies.
 These disruptive technologies emerge in embryonic forms.
 They need to be nurtured through a flow of knowledge and ideas.
 Moreover, the role of new entrants is vital.
 In many cases, they are startups.
 Neither Governments nor incumbent firms pursue creative destruction.
 This is the beauty of the free market for leveraging praxis to drive economic growth.
-Henceforth, it’s paramount to patronize freedom of creativity and the race of making a profit from ideas.
+Henceforth, it’s paramount to patronize freedom of creativity and the race to make a profit from ideas.

-To benefit from this creative destruction, how to empower new entrants and startups through a flow of ideas and fair competition has been a burning issue to keep benefit from the market economy.
-The disparity in it appears to be the cause of inequality among competing nations.
+To benefit from this creative destruction, how to empower new entrants and startups through a Flow of Ideas and fair competition has been a burning issue to keep benefiting from the market economy.
+The disparity appears to be the cause of inequality among competing nations.
 By the way, the uprising of new entrants with disruptive potential is also vital to reign growing monopolies, often powered by technological ideas too.
-Unfortunately, startups showing disruptive potentials are being acquired by the incumbent.
+Unfortunately, startups showing disruptive potential are being acquired by the incumbent.
 Such practice has been slowing down or blocking disruptive waves and wealth creation out of creative destruction.
 However, for the sake of job loss, some segments of society are often tempted to block the process of creative destruction, implementing policies to resist economic dynamism.
 To see continued prosperity, we should rather let disruptive technologies drive creative destruction.